 Lithium battery transportation is subject to international regulations.
 These differ depending on the mode of transportation; whether air, sea or road.
-Each has its own regulatory body as follows:

 All lithium batteries must undergo a series of rigorous tests which are designed to simulate the effects of transportation.
 In addition, any lithium batteries which have been tested but have a possible stored energy greater than 100Wh (or contains lithium metal in excess of 2g) must be transported as class 9 dangerous goods.
 This imposes strict packaging, labelling and documentation requirements on those shipping the product.
 Special training and certification is required for those wishing to ship class 9 dangerous goods.